 Individual Operators have a

 managementStateparameter in their configuration.
 This can be accessed in different ways, depending on the Operator.
-For example, the Cluster Logging Operator accomplishes this by modifying a Custom Resource (CR) that it manages, while the Samples Operator uses a cluster-wide configuration resource.
+For example, the Cluster Logging Operator accomplishes this by modifying a custom resource (CR) that it manages, while the Cluster Samples Operator uses a cluster-wide configuration resource.

 Unmanagedmeans that the Operator is not actively managing its resources and will take no action related to the related component.
 Some Operators might not support this management state as it might damage the cluster and require manual recovery.Warning